 ---------------------------------

-It's this stage that's implied when calling addEventListener
+We imply this stage when we call addEventListener

 button.addEventListener('click', () => alert('Boom 1!'));